stevenliuyi/dpm/README.md

-This repository contains scripts for downloading images from the *Minghuaji* project of the Palace Museum (故宫名画记).
+This repository contains scripts for downloading images from the Palace Museum.
+It supports both [*Minghuaji*](https://minghuaji.dpm.org.cn/) (故宫名画记) and [the collections on the official website](https://www.dpm.org.cn/explore/collections.html) .

 ## Usage